 Sorry, you must log in to save an item.

 Dark brown hair with blonde highlights is a hair color trend that has been turning heads left and right for decades, and for good reason.
-The sun-kissed brunette beauties who walk down the runways and everyday streets have a certain je ne sais quoi about them that draws in all the attention without looking overdone.
-Have we convinced you to spruce up your own dark brown hair with blonde highlights?
+The sun-kissed brunette beauties who walk down runways and everyday streets have a certain je ne sais quoi about them that draws in all the attention without looking overdone.
+Have we convinced you to spruce up your own dark brown hair with highlights?
 There are a few things you’ll want to keep in mind before you actually try this hair color trend yourself.
-Below, we share everything you need to know about getting dark brown hair with blonde highlights.
+Below, we share everything you need to know about getting brown hair with blonde highlights.
 Follow along!

-If you’ve ever colored your hair before, you know that it can take a bit or patience and precision—especially when it comes to adding in highlights.
-Keep in mind that if you’re starting with naturally dark hair, it can difficult to achieve the level of blonde you may be interested in and will require bleaching to lighten your color.
+If you’ve ever colored your hair before, you know that it can take a bit of patience and precision—especially when it comes to adding in highlights.
+Keep in mind that if you’re starting with naturally dark hair, it can be difficult to achieve the level of blonde you may be interested in, and bleach will be required to lighten your color.
 It may be a good idea to visit a pro who can expertly take you through the process and manage your expectations.
-What’s more, some highlighting techniques, such as balayage, require quite a bit of skill and precision, so you’ll want to leave that to the pros.
+What’s more, some highlighting techniques, such as balayage, require quite a bit of skill and precision, so you’ll want to leave that to the experts anyway.
 That being said, it is possible to get dark brown hair with blonde highlights at home—and we’re outlining exactly how below!

-If you want to add blonde highlights to your dark brown hair, you can DIY your highlights at home with the L'Oréal Paris Colorista Bleach Highlights.
-The kit comes with a developer crème, bleaching powder, lightening crème, conditioning shampoo, and DIY highlights brush.
-Follow the enclosed instructions for best results, then show off your gorgeous new hair color!
+If you want to add blonde highlights to your dark brown hair, you can DIY your highlights at home with the L’Oréal Paris Colorista Bleach in Highlights.
+The kit comes with a developer crème, bleaching powder, lightening crème, conditioning shampoo, and DIY highlight brush.
+Follow the enclosed instructions for the best results, then show off your gorgeous new hair color!